 Simplifying your organization’s ability to comply with relevant data privacy regulations, such as GDPR, should also be a factor in deciding on your approach to enterprise data protection.
 You will want to use centralized tools and solutions that boost your compliance efforts, whether they’re related to encryption, data wiping or some other area.

-2. Layered Security
+#2 Layered Security Measures

 Layered security is the practice of protecting systems, identities and networks by using multiple tools.
 By building a data protection strategy that is formed of separate and complementary tools, you can mitigate the impact that a potential failure from one component would have on your overall security.

 An example is to use encryption solutions in tandem with data wiping tools.
 The encryption protects data from physical and virtual threats, while the data wiping allows you to permanently remove sensitive files and data remanence that remains on company systems.
 For enterprises, the process of encrypting and wiping data can also be completely centralized and controlled by administrators.
+As you evaluate wiping tools, it’s also wise to plan for device end-of-life strategies – many organizations are now dealing with unsupported Windows 10 machines.
+To guide this process, check out our 3-step plan to start planning for Windows 10 end of support and ensure your decommissioning practices are secure, compliant, and sustainable.

-3. Choose the Right Products
+#3 Selecting the Right Products

 An essential step in the creation of any data protection strategy is choosing the right products for your business.
 While different companies are bound to have different priorities and wishes, there are some general principles that the majority of businesses will want to follow.